 Clark Beecher, managing partner and co-founder of Beecher Reagan Advisors, is well versed in how companies can, and often do, retain their top talent.
 He has spent most of his career advising management consulting, technology services and business advisory service firms on building and growing their industry, functional and expanding geographical practice areas.

-For over 15 years, he has led and successfully completed searches for some of the world’s leading professional services’ firms, including: Accenture, AlixPartners, A.T.
-Kearney, Oliver Wyman, Bain & Company, the Boston Consulting Group, Booz Allen Hamilton, Infosys, IBM, McKinsey & Company and Schlumberger Business Consulting.
+For over 15 years, he has led and successfully completed searches for some of the world’s leading professional services’ firms, including: Accenture, AlixPartners, Oliver Wyman, Bain & Company, the Boston Consulting Group, Booz Allen Hamilton, Infosys, IBM, McKinsey & Company and Schlumberger Business Consulting.
 Mr. Clark also advises Fortune 100 corporations and alternative investment firms on sourcing and attracting consulting talent in-house.

 Mr. Beecher was interviewed by Hunt Scanlon Media to discuss the top reasons why talented executives leave their jobs and what companies can do to prevent it from happening in an active job market.
 Following are excerpts from that interview.

 Clark, how much does today’s candidate-driven job market impact top employees looking elsewhere for opportunities?

 Candidate driven markets have created free agency in both the private and public sectors.
 Along with it, candidates are looking at what opportunities are available to them more than they used to.
 In some cases, we are seeing this ‘job hopping’ as a more favorable attribute for the simple reason that many believe it shows an individual’s desire for professional growth.
 As a result, companies are embracing candidates that have moved around for greater opportunity and reward.